How do we change?

 As I’ve spoken with peers about their lives, careers, and relationships – especially young professionals in Denver and Boulder – I’ve seen common traits among many of us:

 In the last three years, I’ve felt each of these feelings acutely.
 Changing any of these seems daunting for me.
-Yet what’s interesting to me is that in the first year of the 5280 Fellows program at Denver Institute, I’ve seen what looks to me like genuine change in the lives of 27 men and women.
+Yet what’s interesting to me is that in the first year of the 5280 Fellowship, I’ve seen genuine change in the lives of 27 men and women:

 Why is this?
 Where is this change coming from?